meltano/hub/.github/PULL_REQUEST_TEMPLATE.md

       description: Credentials used when for connecting to the source.
 ```

 ## Checklist

-- [ ] Add a file in the appropriate folder (/taps or /targets).
+- [ ] Add/update the file in the appropriate folder (`/taps` or `/targets`).
 The name of the file should match the name of the tap.
 If there is already one, add a descriptor to the name such as `-search`.
-- [ ] Add a png logo image in `/assets/logos/<taps or targets>`.
+- [ ] Add/update the PNG logo image in `/assets/logos/<taps or targets>`.
 The image name must match the YAML file name.
 - [ ] Tag `@tayloramurphy` or `@pnadolny13` to flag it for review.
-Or post to the hub channel on Meltano slack.
+Or post to the [#hub](https://meltano.slack.com/archives/C01UGBSJNG5) channel on Meltano slack.

 ## Reviewer Checklist

 - [ ] Validate file against JSON Schema. https://www.jsonschema.net/home is an option.
 - [ ] Build website locally and validate everything works.